 CoStar Acquires Matterport

-Andy Florence hits the center stage at the HousingWire Gathering this morning at 8:45 am in Scottsdale, AZ.
-It is sure to be a packed house.
+Andy Florence hit the center stage at the HousingWire Gathering in Scottsdale, AZ yesterday morning.
+It was a packed house.
 If there is one thing that you can say about Andy Florence, when he and his leadership team commit to something, they go in 100%.
-Today, Matterport is trading at just under $1.4B
+Early this week, Matterport wass trading at just under $1.4B

 When WAV Group worked with Matterport as a startup to launch into real estate so many years ago, we witnessed the awe of real estate professionals who immediately recognized the breakthrough innovation of the Matterport experience in real estate marketing.